octet-stream/slate-to-react/readme.md

 export const MyComponent: FC = () => (
   <SlateView
     transforms={{
-      elements: [Link] // With that, `SlateView` component will render `Anchor` nodes using our own transform, instead of default.
+      elements: [Anchor] // With that, `SlateView` component will render `Anchor` nodes using our own transform, instead of default.
     }}
     nodes={[
       {